A Review Study on CPU-Optimized Parameter-Efficient Fine-Tuning for Large Language Models to Increase Accuracy Using LoRA

 Jahanvi Maheshwari,

-1. Student, Department of CSE, JECRC University, Jaipur, Rajasthan, India
+1. Student, Department of Computer Science and Engineering, JECRC University, Jaipur, Rajasthan, India

-2. Student, Department of CSE, JECRC University, Jaipur, Rajasthan, India
+2. Professor and Dean, Department of Computer Science and Engineering, JECRC University, Jaipur, Rajasthan, India

-3. Assistant Professor, Department of CSE, JECRC University, Jaipur, Rajasthan, India
+3. Assistant Professor, Department of Computer Science and Engineering, JECRC University, Jaipur, Rajasthan, India

 Abstract

-The fast proliferation of Large Language Models (LLMs) has increased the need to optimize the process of fine-tuning but the existing workflows that require a GPU are still expensive, intensive, and unavailable to most researchers.
-This paper is driven by the desire to have a more cost-efficient and democratized version by examining a CPU-efficient implementation of Parameter-Efficient Fine-Tuning (PEFT) based on Low-Rank Adaptation (LoRA).
+The fast proliferation of large language models (LLMs) has increased the need to optimize the process of fine-tuning, but the existing workflows that require a graphics processing unit (GPU) are still expensive, intensive, and unavailable to most researchers.
+This paper is driven by the desire to have a more cost-efficient and democratized version by examining a CPU-efficient implementation of parameter-efficient fine-tuning (PEFT) based on low-rank adaptation (LoRA).
 The major purpose of the study is to find out whether CPUs with low-rank matrix updates, mixed-precision quantization, SIMD vectorization, operator fusion, and NUMA-sensitive scheduling can be as precise as GPU-based LoRA at a lower computational cost.
-The suggested methodology presents a full CPU-LoRA pipeline that consists of selective transformation to the layer of transformers, quantizing 4-bit to 8-bit, implementing matrix operations with the use of BLAS, and using dynamic memory- efficient batching.
-Open-source LLMs, including LLaMA, Falcon, and Mistral were experimented on with standard NLP datasets.
-The measures of evaluation were accuracy, perplexity, F1/ROUGE measures, throughput, memory consumption and power.
-Empirical evidence shows that CPU-optimized LoRA can be trained with close to 9298 percent of the accuracy of GPU-LoRA and has considerable practical advantages: up to 7090 percent memory reductions and massive operational and energy savings.
-According to the study, the critical CPU bottlenecks are also discovered and dedicated optimizations are provided to enable CPU-based fine-tuning as a practical alternative to small institutions and researchers who lack access to GPUs.
+The suggested methodology presents a full CPU-LoRA pipeline that consists of selective transformation to the layer of transformers, quantizing from 4-bit to 8-bit, implementing matrix operations using high-performance basic linear algebra subprogram (BLAS) libraries, and using dynamic memory efficient batching.
+Open-source LLMs, including large language model meta AI (LLaMA), Falcon, and Mistral, were experimented on with standard natural language processing (NLP) datasets.
+The measures of evaluation were accuracy, perplexity, F1/ Recall-oriented understudy for gisting evaluation (ROUGE) measures, throughput, memory consumption, and power.
+Empirical evidence shows that CPU-optimized LoRA can be trained with close to 92–98% accuracy levels of GPU-LoRA and has considerable practical advantages: up to 70–90% memory reductions and massive operational and energy savings.
+According to the study, critical CPU bottlenecks are also discovered, and dedicated optimizations are provided to enable CPU-based fine-tuning as a practical alternative to small institutions and researchers who lack access to GPUs.
 All in all, the results support the idea that CPU-optimized LoRA is a viable, economically effective, and scalable option in terms of customization of LLM, which can further the larger objective of making high-quality model adaptation more accessible and sustainable.

 References